Coast Inn of The North’s Favorite Spots

 We don’t just work in Prince George, BC; we live and play here, too.
 Our Prince George BC hotel has compiled a list of our favorites spots that you won’t want to miss while staying at our Coast Inn of the North.
 We’ve highlighted a few well-known attractions as well as a couple of local gems you may not have heard about, but we think they are well worth a visit.
-Need more hints about where to go and what to do?
+Need more hints about where to go and what to do while you stay at our Prince George BC Hotel?
 Just ask!
 We’d love to give you the inside scoop.

 Explore the Traditional Territory